11 ideal low calorie snacks to opt for when you’re hungry

 1. Energy Burning Green Vegetables

-Unsurprisingly, vegetables top the list of healthy, low calorie foods to satisfy cravings.
-Vegetables are high in insoluble fibre and the body will need more energy to process these indigestible compounds and you’ll therefore burn more calories simply by eating vegetables.
+Unsurprisingly, vegetables top the list of healthy, low-calorie foods to satisfy cravings.
+Vegetables are high in insoluble fibre and the body will need more energy to process these indigestible compounds and you’ll, therefore, burn more calories simply by eating vegetables.
 Try a salad of lightly steamed broccoli, asparagus, or cauliflower with a lemon vinaigrette or kale chips, preferably homemade.
-Cruditées, such as carrots, celery and cucumber sticks with a large tablespoon of homemade hummous or yoghurt/herb dip, for example, is also a good choice.
+Cruditées, such as carrots, celery and cucumber sticks with a large tablespoon of homemade hummus or yoghurt/herb dip, for example, is also a good choice.